TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Shader Compilation
 ==================

-All shaders used in the engine are processed by a compilator.
-The compilator performs the following three main procedures:
+All shaders used in the engine are processed by a compiler.
+The compiler performs the following three main procedures:

 * validation of the shader code,
 * its obfuscation and
 * optimization.

-In order to run the compilator, execute one of the following commands in the SDK root:
+In order to run the compiler, execute one of the following commands in the SDK root:

 .. code-block:: bash